LukePappa/myOS/simple.md

 Inner peace has infinite value.
 Possessing it means that you do not inflict misery upon yourself in response to external events, the actions of others, and personal shortcomings.
-Commitment to inner peace makes you an Ourite.
+Commitment to this behavior makes you an Ourite.